ragtam/yt-player-angular/projects/yt-player-angular/README.md

 This package is an Angular wrapper for [yt-player](https://www.npmjs.com/package/yt-player), YouTube Player API.

-Release notes:

-- fixed problems with angular zone and change detection.

 ## Demo

 Go <a href="https://ragtam.github.io/yt-player-angular/">there</a> to see it working.